-In the second phase, the project placed a special focus on better aligning international energy finance from three countries with the Paris target by facilitating bilateral and multilateral dialogues in South Korea, Japan, and Indonesia.
-Using a similar format, country representatives from all three countries, as well as external experts, discussed tailored options for promoting climate-resilient foreign financing in line with the countries' self-declarations in three additional online events.
+In the second phase, the project placed a special focus on better aligning international energy finance from three countries with the Paris goal by facilitating bilateral and multilateral dialogues in South Korea, Japan and Indonesia.
+Using a similar format, country representatives from all three countries and external experts discussed customised options for promoting climate-friendly international financing in line with the countries' self-declarations in three further online events.

 09/2020 - 04/2021; 06/2021 - 02/2022